-Fake accounts report: What is hidden about Zardari, Faryal and Bilawal in secret Volume 25?
+Fake accounts report: What is hidden about Zardari, Faryal and Bilawal in Secret Volume 25?

 ISLAMABAD: The fake accounts JIT report carries 27 volumes, 27 investigation reports and an executive summary of 135 pages with 95 big annexures.

-Purchase of air tickets worth Rs12.82 million was made through fake accounts routed through M/s Pak Paradise and M/s Fazl-e-Rabbi Travels for Bilawal Zardari, Aseefa Zardari, Mirza Arshad Baig, Sharmila Farooqi and Asif Zardari.
+Purchase of air tickets worth Rs12.82 million was made through fake accounts routed through M/s Pak Paradise and M/s Fazl-e-Rabbi Travels for Bilawal Zardari, Assefa Zardari, Mirza Arshad Baig, Sharmila Farooqi and Asif Zardari.
 The current JIT explored 11,500 bank accounts of 924 account holders associated with the above mentioned accounts.
 Fifty-nine suspicious transaction reports (STRs) and 24,500 cash transaction reports (CTRs) associated with the above mentioned accounts were scrutinised along with the loan profile of 924 individuals and entities.
-The JIT summoned 885 persons, however, 767 appeared and were examined by the JIT, whereas 118 did not appear.
-Details of persons summoned, appeared and not appeared before the JIT and could not be examined.
+The JIT summoned 885 persons, however, 767 appeared and were examined by the JIT, whereas 118 did not appear for details of persons summoned, appeared and not appeared before the JIT and could not be examined.

 The JIT also pointed role of Zardari as President of Pakistan where the JIT is of the opinion that he not only orchestrated this fraudulent misappropriation but also shareholders in M/s Park Lane where Bilawal Zardari have 50 percent direct beneficial shares.
 The JIT recommended that the NAB may be directed to file a reference against Zardari and his son and co-accused bank officials, in the accountability court and recover the misappropriated loan (Rs1.5 billion) along with the total outstanding loan of Rs3.74 billion (loss to the public exchequer).